-- a) Regulated entities should have a formalised plan to provide ongoing technical training to their cybersecurity personnel and IT unit/team (including those involved in developing, maintaining and operating websites and systems) on IT systems and current and emerging cybersecurity subject areas as well as security principles to ensure that they are knowledgeable and aptly trained for their specific IT or cybersecurity roles and functions. - b) Regulated entities should make every effort to ensure that they regularly, disseminate cybersecurity information to their clients or any other action to help increase their clients' level of cybersecurity awareness. - c) Regulated entities should ensure that all staff are trained to understand at a minimum the cyber risks to which the entity is exposed and the mitigating measures employed to reduce the occurrences of cyber incidents.
-The CIO, CISO or other similarly appointed senior person should ensure that there is enterprise-wide on-going training to new and existing staff on cybersecurity to ensure increased awareness and enterprise-wide efforts to prevent or minimise cyber-attacks and cyber-incidents. - d) Regulated entities' training programmes should ensure that their governing bodies are equipped with the requisite knowledge to competently exercise the oversight function and appraise the adequacy and effectiveness of the regulated entities' overall cyber resilience programmes. - e) Regulated entities should ensure cybersecurity policies and procedures are communicated to senior management and staff at all levels and training is conducted on a regular basis.
+- b) Regulated entities should make every effort to ensure that they regularly, or as necessary, disseminate cybersecurity information to their clients or any other action to help increase their clients' level of cybersecurity awareness. - c) The CIO, CISO or other similar appointed senior person should ensure that there is enterprise-wide on-going training to new and existing staff on cybersecurity to ensure increased awareness and enterprise-wide efforts to prevent or minimise cyber-attacks and cyber-incidents. - d) Regulated entities' training program should ensure their Governing body is equipped with the requisite knowledge to competently exercise the oversight function and appraise the adequacy and effectiveness of the financial institutions overall cyber resilience programs. - e) Regulated entities should ensure cybersecurity policies and procedures are communicated to senior management and staff at all levels and training is conducted on regular basis.